neo-project/neo-express/docs/command-reference.md

 - the friendly name of the sending account
 - the friendly name of the receiving account

-Note, NEO-Express reserves the friendly name 'genesis' to refer to the account holding the tokens created in the genesis block. 'genesis' can be used as any other friendly name for transfers.
+Note, Neo-Express reserves the friendly name 'genesis' to refer to the account holding the tokens created in the genesis block. 'genesis' can be used as any other friendly name for transfers.
 For example, to transfer a million genesis neo tokens to the alice account, execute the command